Where can I turn to learn?

 This website is not intended to address the complexities that can affect Medicare beneficiaries.

 HICAP has Certified counselors in your community to educate and advocate.
-Click here to request an appointment.
+Call 707-526-4108 for an appointment.